|SF project page|

 We are currently looking for well qualified applicants who are interested in joining a Ph.D. program in order to do research on checkpointing and reversible debugging.
 Interested applicants should write to Gene Cooperman (email@example.com) at Northeastern University.

-DMTCP and its standalone single-process component MTCP (MultiThreaded CheckPointing) are currently maintained by Jason Ansel, Kapil Arya, Gene Cooperman, Artem Polyakov, Mike Rieker, Ana Maria Visan, and Tyler Denniston.
+DMTCP is currently maintained by Kapil Arya, Gene Cooperman, Rohan Garg, Jianun Cao, and Artem Polyakov.
 The list of active developers continues to evolve.

-The DMTCP project is partially supported by the National Science Foundation under grant OCI-0960978.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+The DMTCP project is partially supported by Intel Corporation and by the National Science Foundation under grant OCI-0960978.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of Intel Corporation or of the National Science Foundation.

 Click here for comments.